dougwyu/screenforbio-mbc-uk_ponds/README.md

      `brew install seqkit`
   - Entrez Direct (v6.00 and v8.30)
      * see installation instructions on [NIH] (https://www.ncbi.nlm.nih.gov/books/NBK179288/)
-  - usearch (v8.1.1861 and v10.0.240)
+  - usearch (v8.1.1861 and v11.0.667_i86osx32)
-     * installed from binaries downloaded from drive5.com
+     * binaries downloaded from drive5.com and placed in the path /usr/local/bin
+     * i created symlinks to usearch8 as usearch and usearch 11 as usearch11
+     * public (free) usearch binaries are 32-bit only and thus will only run on macOS up to v 10.14.
   - blast (v2.2.29 and v2.7.1)
      `brew install blast`
   - mafft (v7.305b and v7.313)